-'Photomontages' are visualisations that superimpose an image of a Proposed Project upon a photograph or series of photographs from a specific location, termed the 'viewpoint'.
-The photomontage is intended as a graphical representation of how a Proposed Project will appear in the existing landscape and is used as an important tool in the LVIA process.
-A series of photomontages have been prepared as part of this LVIA and are presented in a separate volume, EIAR Volume 2: Photomontage Booklet (hereafter, Photomontage Booklet), submitted as part of this EIAR.
+'Photomontages' are visualisations that superimpose an image of a proposed development upon a photograph or series of photographs from a specific location, termed the 'viewpoint'.
+The photomontage is intended as a graphical representation of how a proposed development will appear in the existing landscape and is used as an important tool in the LVIA process.
+A series of photomontages have been prepared as part of this LVIA and are presented in a separate volume, EIAR Volume 2: Photomontage Booklet, submitted as part of this EIAR.